 Platelet Rich Plasma is another form of Proliferative Therapy.
-The PRP process utilizes a person’s own blood to stimulate the body to repair ligament and tendon fibers as well as bones and muscles.
-Healing components, extracted from the blood are injected into an area of injury (joints, ligaments and tendons).
-Once the solution is injected, it triggers a reaction by the body that creates its own healing process.
+The PRP process utilizes a person’s own blood to stimulate the body to repair ligament and tendon fibers, as well as bones and muscles.
+Healing components, extracted from the blood, are injected into an area of injury (joints, ligaments and tendons).
+Once injected, the solution stimulates the body to initiate its own healing process.

 - Tendinopathy “torn or ripped tendons”

 - Muscle Fibrosis – a type of injury cause by over training or extensive strain